UniversalDependencies/tools/README.txt

 validate.py
 ==============================

 Reads a CoNLL-U file and verifies that it complies with the UD specification.
-It must be run with the language / treebank code and there must exist corresponding lists of treebank-specific features and dependency relations in order to check that they are valid, too.
+It must be run with the language code and there must exist corresponding lists of treebank-specific features and dependency relations in order to check that they are valid, too.

+The script runs under Python 2.7 and needs the third-party module "regex".
+If you do not have the module, install it using "pip install regex".

-  cat la_proiel-ud-train.conllu | validate.py --lang la_proiel
+  cat la_proiel-ud-train.conllu | python validate.py --lang la